Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 ### 4.2.
 Advantages of K-means Clustering<a name="4.2"></a>
 1. K-Means is in O(tkn) where n is the number of objects, k is the number of clusters, and t is how many iterations it takes to converge.
 Compared to other clustering methods.
 Agglomerative hierarchical clustering is in O(n^3).
 If speed is your priority work, K-Means can work well with the large dataset.

 2. The ease of modifying the shape of k-means is another reason why it's powerful.
 In the left plot, No generalization, resulting in a non-intuitive cluster boundary.
-In the right plot, Besides different cluster widths, allow different widths per dimension, resulting in elliptical instead of spherical clusters, improving the result (unknown author, unknown date).
+In the right plot, Besides different cluster widths, allow different widths per dimension, resulting in elliptical instead of spherical clusters, improving the result (“k-Means Advantages and Disadvantages”, Machine Learning Crash Course).

 ![WidthsAdvantage](4.2_DifferentKMeans.png)